Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 5 November 2024 20.28.24 UTC
+- WIB: Selasa, 5 November 2024 21.25.01 UTC
-- WITA: Selasa, 5 November 2024 21.28.24 UTC
+- WITA: Selasa, 5 November 2024 22.25.01 UTC
-- WIT: Selasa, 5 November 2024 22.28.24 UTC
+- WIT: Selasa, 5 November 2024 23.25.01 UTC

 Kutipan Inspiratif:
-"Read it carefully and get meaning!
-Minimum love is friendship.
-But maximum friendship is love strange but true!
-Happy friendship day!"
+"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."

-Kategori: friendship
+Kategori: motivational